Get support from A&P

 The Italian high school system

+At the end of secondary school, students can choose the topics to be explored in their education.
 The education system in Italy includes 3 main groups of institutes regarding the high school system.

 Italian lyceums

 Lyceums aim at getting an upper secondary education diploma.
 They are part of the upper secondary education system as an articulation of the second cycle of the education and training system (Article 1 of Legislative Decree No. 226 of October 17, 2005, as amended).
-Lyceums adopt the student’s educational, cultural and professional profile at the conclusion of the second cycle of the education and training system.
+Lyceums adopt the students’ educational, cultural and professional profile at the conclusion of the second cycle of the education and training system.

 Liceal courses of study provide students with the cultural and methodological tools for a complete understanding of reality, so that they can put themselves with a logical, creative, planning and critical attitude, in front of situations, events and problems, and acquire knowledge, skills and competencies consistent with personal abilities and choices and appropriate for the continuation of higher-order studies, insertion into social life and the labour market.